bird-house/birdhouse-deploy/birdhouse/README.rst

   * Additional options to pass to the restic backup command when running the birdhouse backup create command.

-  * For example: ``'--skip-if-unchanged --exclude-file "file-i-do-not-want-backedup.py"``
+  * For example: ``'--skip-if-unchanged --exclude-file "file-i-do-not-want-backedup.txt"``

 * ``BIRDHOUSE_BACKUP_RESTIC_FORGET_ARGS``